 The Office of Multicultural Development exists to promote a greater understanding of Christ-centered diversity and to develop a sense of home for those who are culturally diverse.

 OMD collaborates with the Chief Intercultural Engagement Officer to facilitate Wheaton's progress in becoming more culturally diverse and supports students of color in their engagement with academic and student life.
 The office also provides resources and ideas for majority students seeking to identify and understand issues of diversity from a distinctly Christian worldview.
 The office seeks to bring issues of faith and cultural identity to the foreground of the campus and to foster unity, celebrate diversity, and encourage community between groups of diverse ethnic backgrounds.

 Student Activities Office (SAO)

-The Student Activities Office, located on the ground floor of the Todd M. Beamer Student Center, is a focal point of campus life with opportunities for student engagement and learning.
-Whether coordinating a '70s roller-disco, digging trenches for an irrigation project in Honduras, facilitating a pivotal business meeting, or raising awareness about systemic racism, Wheaton students are engaged in a variety of experiences that contribute to both their growth as Christians and the Wheaton community.
-The SAO strongly believes that being a Wheaton student is about more than attending class.
+The Student Activities Office is a focal point of campus life with opportunities for student engagement and learning.
+Wheaton students are engaged in a variety of experiences that contribute to both their growth as Christians and the Wheaton community.

 The Mission of the Student Activities Office is to holistically develop leaders to positively shape the Wheaton College student experience.
 The vision of the Student Activities Office is to be an effective greenhouse for current and emerging student leaders that cultivates personal growth, collaborative relationships, applied learning, program development, and cultural interpretation.